 A second window will open, and you must choose the Google account associated with the GMC account you’d like to sign in to.

 Select Allow to grant Microsoft Advertising access to manage your product listings and accounts for Google Shopping.

 If the user’s Google Merchant Center account has only one store, this store will be selected automatically, and the user will jump to the import options section.
-To import from GMC, you must first Create new catalog within your BMC account.
+To import from GMC, you must first Create new catalog within your MMC account.

 To create a new catalog, enter the catalog name and the target country and language.

 Select the Microsoft Advertising catalog(s) you would like to import into from GMC.

 With GMC, you can Schedule import to import product offers daily, weekly, monthly, or now.
 You can also select the day of the week, time of day and time zone for the import.